-- The Transportation budget incudes \$54.5 million in other revenue sources (Local, Private, IDGs).
+- In addition to state restricted, GF/GP, and federal revenue, the Transportation budget incudes \$54.5 million in other revenue sources (Local, Private, IDGs).
 Local revenue is the largest of these other sources. - Local revenue in the Transportation budget totals \$50.4 million - Local revenue shown in the budget recognizes the local cost share of local federal aid projects, the local share required on certain state trunkline projects, and local matching funds for federally funded transit projects and aeronautics capital projects